im-varun/vertext/README.md

 cd vertext
 ```

-3. Compile the source code:
+3. Compile the source code (will create an executable file):
 ```sh
 make
 ```